It’s true. I don’t know what to call these muffins.

 - 1 tbsp chia seeds

-Spoon batter into 12 paper-lined muffin tins, filling each about 3/4 full.
-Top evenly with remaining 4 teaspoons coconut and bake for 15 minutes, or until cooked through.
+- Spoon batter into 12 paper-lined muffin tins, filling each about ¾ full.
+Top evenly with remaining 4 teaspoons coconut and bake for 15 minutes, or until tops are firm and toothpick comes out clean.